gurevichlab/nerpa/README.md

 however, we don't recommend doing that because it drastically increases the output size;
 - `--threads` the number of threads for running Nerpa; the default value is 1;
-- `--dont-draw-molecules` disable drawing NRP compounds (they will not appear in the graphical report).
+- `--skip-molecule-drawing` disable drawing NRP compounds (they will not appear in the graphical report).
 Note that Nerpa draws only molecules that appear in top matches, so the number of molecules drawn is limited by the `--max-num-matches` option.
 Enabling this option significantly speeds up the run and reduces the output size.
-- `--force-existing-outdir`  don't crash if the output directory already exists.
+- `--force-output-dir`  don't crash if the output directory already exists.
 Note: files in the output directory will be overwritten in this case!